 The solar array panels provide over 1200 W of power in Venus orbit and can rotate about their arms in the y-axis.
 Power can be used directly or stored in batteries.
 Communications is via a 20 W X-band (8 GHz) transponder using the 1.6 m high gain dish antenna (for most telemetry data), a pair of medium gain horn antennas mounted on turntables (for housekeeping data downlink when the high gain antenna is not facing Earth), or a pair of low gain antennas (for command uplink).
 Thermal control is achieved through multilayer insulation, radiators, and heaters designed to keep the inside of the spacecraft below 20 degrees C.

-Planet-C was planned to launch on an M-5 [KM-V1] rocket sometime in 2010 into an Earth phasing orbit with an apogee greater than 200,000 km and will then be put into a Venus transfer orbit.
-Due to the end of the M-5 program, it was launched on a H-2A.
+Planet-C was planned to launch on an M-5 rocket with KM-V1 kick stage sometime in 2010 into an Earth phasing orbit with an apogee greater than 200,000 km and was then to be put into a Venus transfer orbit.
+Due to the end of the M-5 program, it was launched on a H-2A-202 instead.

 The spacecraft was to go into a near equatorial Venus orbit with an apoapsis of about 60,000 to 80,000 km and a very low periapsis.